YY-Yew/WQD7005/README.md

 PDFCrawler.py<br/>
 This python code is to auto-download Annual Report in PDF format.<br/>

+RSSCrawlwer.py<br/>
+This python code is to crawl next trade feed from RSS.<br/>

 (2) Covariance Analysis<br/>

 Before execute the covariance analysis, data preprocessing is necessarily.
 Please download all the text files together with below py file and place in same working directory.<br/>